-Water I (Beyon \$2.35

-Public \$55.20
+Public Fire Protection/Hydrant \$55.20

 Monthly Private Fire Protection

-- - 2" Service \$5.54
+- 2" Service \$5.54

 - 4" Service \$17.28

 - 6" Service \$34.59

-- - 8" Service \$55.34
+- 8" Service \$55.34

-- - 10" Service \$79.55
+- 10" Service \$79.55

 - 12" Service \$107.22

-- - 16" Service \$197.15
+16" Service \$197.15

 The QDC has two sources of funding the operation and maintenance requirements and capital improvements for the water supply system.
 Operation and maintenance (O & M) is generally funded through sale of water to its customers.
 The budget to determine O & M cost is developed annually and water rates are adjusted accordingly.
 Capital improvement projects, upon approval by the QDC Director of Operations, are funded by the QDC general fund and/or an Infrastructure Replacement Fund and when available, state and federal grants.
-The June 2017 CWIRP prepared by Pare on behalf of the QDC identified the capital improvements, and their associated costs, anticipated for the 20-year planning period.
+The June 2020 CWIRP prepared by Pare on behalf of the QDC identified the capital improvements, and their associated costs, anticipated for the 5-year and 20-year planning periods.
+The capital improvement costs for the 5year planning period are estimated to be \$3.2 million and approximately \$4.2 million for the 20year planning period.